walybi/Passwords-Generator/README.md

 - [License](#License)

                             ## Description
 This  program generates a random password based on user-selected criteria.
-This app will run in the browser and feature dynamically updated HTML and CSS powered by your JavaScript code.
+This app will run in the browser and feature dynamically updated HTML and CSS powered by a JavaScript code.

                             ## Motivation
-As a web developer, I want a portfolio to showcase my applications to potential employers and clients.
+For companies that handle large amounts of sensitive data, weak passwords can pose a real security threat.
+An application that can generate strong passwords quickly and effortlessly saves employees time and ensures secure access to data.

                             ## Usage
 * In the navigation bar, the button Home will reset the program to default.